Man arrested for homicide near Airport

 MEMPHIS, Tenn . — Police have arrested the suspect they say is responsible for killing a man in the airport area last month.

-Police said they found Ervin Terrell suffering from a gunshot wound in the middle of Ketchum Road on Nov.
-19. He was pronounced dead at the scene.
+Police said they located Ervin Terrell on Nov.
+19 suffering from a gunshot wound in the middle of the street in the Willow Oaks Apartments on Ketchum Road.
+He was pronounced dead at the scene.

 Investigators recovered surveillance of the shooting that showed shots being fired from a red Ford Escape.